ibm-cloud-docs/codeengine/ha-dr.md

 {: #ha-dr-availability}

 When you provision a {{site.data.keyword.codeengineshort}} project, you select the location (MZR) where the instance is created.
 The region determines where your workloads, such as apps and jobs, are hosted.
 By default, your workload is deployed within a zone.
 In case of failure of the hosting zone, workload is automatically re-created in one of the remaining zones.

+For information about deploying apps across multiple regions using a custom domain name, see [Deploying an application across multiple regions](/docs/codeengine?topic=codeengine-deploy-multiple-regions).

 ## Disaster Recovery for {{site.data.keyword.codeengineshort}} instances